JayhawkZombie/Projects/Utilities/Dictionary/README.md

    myDict["key1"] = 127; //the value in the key-value pair will be altered myDict["lkfjdsl"] = 678; //this key doesn't exist, so the default entry will be altered instead - it will NOT be created

-}
+   //This is totally valid, but makes little sense DoubleTemplatedDictionary<int, int> intOnlyDict(1, 1, 3, 3); //Use integers for both keys and for values }